 he there wed Virginia Mallin, a well-known socialite famed for her charitable endeavors;

 Virginia had previously been married to the owner of Caesar’s Palace and Circus Circus, then two of the hottest hotels on the Vegas Strip.

 Tragically, Egyed’s great wealth did not bring great happiness,

 or even crumbs of contentment—it was almost as if his blistering ambition once realized in the financial realm

-turned inward and began to corrode his very humanity.
+turned inward and began to corrode sanity.
 Plagued by paranoia and suspicion,

 the wealthy entrepreneur’s marriage was soon in tatters,